-Creamy Lemon Crumble Bars with tangy lemon curd in a buttery shortbread crust might be the perfect lemon dessert!
+Lemon Crumble Bars bring together tangy lemon curd and a buttery crust that doubles as a sweet crumble topping ~ these lemon bars might be the perfect lemon dessert!

-- you can use honey instead, if you like.
+- you can use honey instead of sugar, if you like.

-I stole today’s crust from my Rhubarb Crumble Tart.
-I know, I know, I use this same formula on repeat, but can you blame me?
+CRUMBLE CRUST ~ I stole today’s crust from my Rhubarb Crumble Tart but can you blame me?
 It’s perfect!!

 serving and storing creamy lemon crumble bars

-I store the bars at room temperature, either covered with a glass cake dome, or a loose piece of foil.
-I don’t tightly cover with plastic wrap, I find that can make the bars soggy.
+LEFTOVERS: I store the bars at room temperature, either covered with a glass cake dome, or a loose piece of foil.
+Tip: don’t cover tightly with plastic wrap or these moist bars can become soggy.

 So good.
 So good.
 So good!!

-After almost 12 years of food writing I’m running out of fresh ways to tell you, but these creamy lemon crumble bars are so worth your time.
+After 15 years of food writing I’m running out of fresh ways to tell you, but these creamy lemon crumble bars are so worth your time.
 They’re.
 So.
 Good.

 I feel like at this point I’ve perfected the crumble bar, but each new recipe has its own distinct personality.
 If I were ranking my crumble bar recipes (which I never would!!) these would be high on the list.
-Right by them would be my Raspberry Almond Bars and my Blackberry Pecan Bars.
+Right by them would be my:

 See all my brownies and bars here

-Different types of pans: you can use a 9″ round pan, springform pan, or tart pan with a removable bottom.
+Different types of pans: you can use a 9″ round pan (for pretty pie shaped slices,) a springform pan, or a tart pan with a removable bottom to bake these lemon crumble bars.

 Add Poppy Seeds: add a few tablespoons of poppy seeds to the shortbread crust.

 Filling options: you can use a jarred lemon curd, or any other jam or fruit preserves you love.
-You might make a lemon/lime curd, just use half lemon juice and half lime juice.
+For a gorgeous spring option try my:

 Gluten free: use a good quality 1:1 gf baking mix, like the ones from King Arthur Flour or Bob’s Red Mill.
 Make sure your oats are certified gluten free.

-Make it lemonier: add the grated zest of 1 lemon to the shortbread dough for extra zesty creamy lemon crumble bars!
+Make the crust lemonier: add the grated zest of 1 lemon to the shortbread dough for extra zesty creamy lemon crumble bars.
+Or better yet make my easy lemon sugar by processing the sugar with a lemon peel.

 Creamy Lemon Crumble Bars